MMeram/Keypoint_Detection_Descriptor_Extraction/README.md

    3. Implemented Knn-matching by selecting 2 as the best match candidates.
 The ratio is taken as 0.8

 4. Performance Evaluation:
-   1. Results are in the spreadsheet
+   1. Results are in the spreadsheet.
+As Harris, Shi-Tomasi and FAST almost equally distributed keypoint sizes, it varies in others especially in ORB and BRISK considerably
    2. Results are in the spreadsheet
    3. Results are in the spreadsheet